alphagov/whitehall/docs/edition_model.md

 ![Edition Model diagram](diagrams/edition_model.png)

 Note, as a simplification, that concerns are not shown.
-For instance `Attachment` is actually linked to an `Attachable` which is a concern mixed in by `Publicationesque`
+For instance `Attachment` is actually linked to an `Attachable` which is a concern mixed into the model (e.g. Publication).

 ## Document